Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-from the declared intention of some mayors not to apply Decree Law 113 of 2018 (the so-called
+the declared intention of some mayors not to apply Decree Law 113 of 2018 (the

-"security decree"), and recognizes the problematic issues that it
+so-called "security decree"), and recognizes the problematic issues

-arises.
-The Article highlights there is a clear a prohibition of registration
+that it arises.
+The Article highlights there is a clear a prohibition of

 of constitutionality that they raise.
 Secondly, the Author remarks the troubles